 - A stack is a data structure in which additions and deletions are made at the top of the stack.
-So we can erform two operations on stack.

-- 1. Adding elements into the

-- stack known as push;2.Deleting
+So we can perform two operations on stack. - 1.
+Adding elements into the stack known as push;2.Deleting elements from the stack known as pop

-Queue:
+Oueue:

-A queue is a data structure in which additions are made at one end and deletions are made at the otherend.
-We can represent a queue in an array.

-Here we can perform two operations on queue.

-1. Adding elements into the queue known as insertion at rear 2.Deleting elements from the queue known as deletion from front queue
+- A queue is a data structure in which additions are made at one end and deletions are made at the otherend.
+We can represent a queue in an array. - Here we can perform two operations on queue. - 1.
+Adding elements into the queue known as insertion at rear 2.Deleting elements from the queue known as deletion from front